johnrijs/GettingAndCleaningData/README.md

 ### Code explanation

-This section describes what the code does to reach its goal: deliver a tidy data set
+This section describes what the code does to reach its goal: deliver a tidy data set.

 #####1) Import column and activity names
 This step imports the column names from **/data/project/features.txt**.
 This file contains all column names for both train and test data.
 The column names ared tidied: